trisulnsm/trisul-scripts/lua/frontend_scripts/inputfilter/silk/README.md

 ## Why would you want to do this ?

-Trisul Network Analytics is an excellent platform for flow analytics.
-You can use Trisul as a tool to visualize a SiLK deployment.
-Trisul automatically does all of the counting and aggregating and indexing you normally want to use.
-You get to visually work with hundreds of metrics, flow summaries, toppers, bottom-K. This analysis could be hard to put together using CLI tools alone.
+Using this script, you can use Trisul as an analytics platform over a SiLK deployment.
+Trisul automatically does all of the counting , aggregating , and indexing you normally want to use.
+You visually work with hundreds of metrics, flow summaries, toppers, bottom-K, etc. This analysis could be hard to put together using CLI tools alone.

-Also read the blog post : [How to send flow record to trisul](https://www.unleashnetworks.com/blog/?p=688)

 ## Using this script

->> **How this works**  We use a named FIFO say /tmp/silkpipe to connect the SiLK and Trisul tools. rwcat dumps SiLK records into the FIFO .
+> **How this works**  We use a named FIFO say /tmp/silkpipe to connect the SiLK and Trisul tools. rwcat dumps SiLK records into the FIFO .

 **Step 1 : Install**